beamer-bridge/run-your-own-agent/README.md

     - `[chains.arbitrum.rpc-url]` - the RPC endpoint to use for mainnet Arbitrum (e.g. `https://arb1.arbitrum.io/rpc`)
     - `[chains.optimism.rpc-url]` - the RPC endpoint to use for mainnet Optimism (e.g. `https://mainnet.optimism.io`)
     - `[chains.polygon-zkevm.rpc-url]` - the RPC endpoint to use for mainnet Polygon zkEVM (e.g. `https://zkevm-rpc.com`)
+    - `[chains.base.rpc-url]` - the RPC endpoint to use for mainnet Base (e.g. `https://mainnet.base.org`)

    When configuring RPC endpoints, please consider rate limits that may be in place since those may affect agent operation.

-   The default `data/agent-mainnet.conf` file configures the agent to bridge USDC and DAI between Arbitrum and Optimism.
-Please delete the lines for the other token in the configuration file if you only want to bridge one of the tokens.
+   The default `data/agent-mainnet.conf` file configures the agent to bridge USDC, DAI, USDT and WETH between the chains declared above (USDT is not available on Base).
+Please delete the lines for other tokens in the configuration file if you only want to bridge some of them.
 For more details on various configuration options, please refer to [agent documentation](https://docs.beamerbridge.com/configuration.html).